Pros and cons of different robotics solutions for order fulfillment

 Cons:

 • Low throughput: Goods-to-Person AMRs typically deliver lower throughput due to the robots’ slower speeds (compared to shuttle or cube robots).
-Moreover, adding too many robots to increase throughput can result in congestion and even slower speeds.
+While adding more robots can increase throughput, adding too many robots can also result in congestion and inefficiency.

 • Safety: G2P AMRs are typically not safe around humans given their heavy loads, which means the automation area needs to be fenced off.